Governance and good governance

 The terms governance and good governance are increasingly being used in development literature.
 The concept of governance is not new.
 It is as old as human civilization.
 Governance describes the process of decision-making and the process by which decisions are implemented (or not implemented).
 These procseses can include the political, economic, administrative, social processes and institutions by which public authorities, communities and the private sector take decisions on how best to develop and manage water resources.
 Different modes of governance include hierarchy (centralised/regulatory), market (competition) and networks (collaborative), and these have an impact on which forms of knowledge occur and dominate in important decision-making processes.
 Governance can be used in several contexts and scales such as corporate governance, international governance, national governance and local governance.
 In the context of governance in the face of ongoing global change, increasing attention is being paid to linked concepts of adaptation and adaptive management.

-Common to many reviews pointing to good governance are elements of stakeholder inclusion, strategic thinking, accountability and fairness.
+Common to many reviews pointing to good governance are elements of equity and social justice, stakeholder inclusion, strategic thinking, accountability and fairness.
 Many of these key elements are also those that support social learning and lead to the development of resilient communities.
 The links on this page focus on collaborative or networked governance forms: